DevExpress/devextreme-documentation/concepts/50 React Components/45 Optimize Performance/05 Do not pass inline functions and objects as component props/05 Object Literals.md

     url: "https://codesandbox.io/s/simple-array-devextreme-data-grid-forked-z2bigu?file=/App.js:"
 }

-If you need to use objects, define them outside component class or function body or wrap them in the [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo) hook as shown in the following code.
+If you need to use objects, define them outside the component class or function body or wrap them in the [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo) hook as shown in the following code.
 In class components, use the constructor to assign the objects to class properties.

     <!-- tab: App.js -->// Incorrect: Inline object
     function App() {